-Hot Wet Beef! 💦
+Hot Wet Beef on Weck! 💦

 Those of you that have spent any significant amount of time with me, know that I am prone to inexplicably wet my hair at a moment’s notice.
 Let’s just say if there’s running water nearby, it’s going to make its way onto my locks.
 It’s what I do.
 I’ve always assumed it was a vanity thing.
 Personally, I think it makes my hair look better, but it’s likely an undiagnosed case of OCD.
 It also might be the reason why I am drawn to eating some regional roast beef sandwiches.
 Don’t get the segue, well let me explain.
 Maybe I just like to wet things.
 Throughout the country, sandwiches like the Chicago Italian Beef, French Dip and Brooklyn Style Roast Beef, to name a few, pride themselves on “the wetter the better".
 All of them excellent as is, but made a hundred times better when doused in their own juices.
 Can you see the correlation now?

 My favorite, the Beef on Weck, is as common to Buffalonians as the chicken wing, but little-known outside of the Western New York region.
 “Beef”, as in roast beef and “weck”, the abbreviated version for kummelweck; a locally baked Kaiser style roll with a generous sprinkle of coarse salt and caraway seeds.
 This local favorite consists of thinly sliced beef slow cooked to a pinkish hue, generously dipped in au jus, topped with a healthy dab of house made horseradish and wrapped in foil.
 Think Arby’s but so much better.
 The anise flavored crunch from the salt and caraway, mixed with the tang of the horseradish packs an unmistakable punch to the taste buds.💥